RishiDesai/FaceEnhance/README.md

 3. Go to http://localhost:7860

-## Usage

-1. Upload an input image you want to enhance
-2. Upload a high-quality reference face image
-3. Click "Enhance Face" to start the process
-4. Wait approximately 60 seconds for processing
-5. View the enhanced result in the output panel

-## Notes
+### Notes

-- The script runs a ComfyUI server ephemerally
+- The script and demo run a ComfyUI server ephemerally
 - All images are saved in ./ComfyUI/input/scratch/
 - Temporary files are created during processing and cleaned up afterward